CoderOO7/100DaysOfCode/Log.md

 **Today's Progress:** Today worked on shopping cart view of Foodshala project.

 **Thoughts:** After doing some config changes begin to work on implementing seperate view for shopping cart.
 Don't commit that code yet, b/c some funcitoning still remain.

+### Day 36 (Friday)

+**Today's Progress:** Created seperate view for shopping cart.

+**Thoughts:** Although logic of shopping cart is done, but still need to implement counter logic for cart in navbar which get updated when each items added into cart.